alkhe/fluxette/README.md

 }
 ```

 Now, create your action creators.
-Action creators are not necessary, but are highly recommended in general.
-It is up to you on how to implement your action creators, but I recommend using a function that takes any relevant arguments, and using the `state` function from your base flux module if your action creator relies on state to create the action.
+Action creators are not necessary, but are recommended in general.
+It is up to you on how you implement your action creators, but one good way is to use functions that take relevant arguments, and use the `state` function from your base flux module if your action creator relies on state to create the action.
 Action creators can return an action or an array of actions.
 They can also use other action creators for composable application behavior.

 **creators.js**
 ```js